Larry Mendte: Returning home

-Mendte left Access Hollywood in 1997 to return to Philadelphia and become the main anchor of WCAU (Channel 10)'s newscasts, including the 4 pm, 6pm and 11 pm programs, with the 4 pm show being the first on at that time in the market.
+Mendte left Access Hollywood in 1997 to return to Philadelphia and became the main anchor of WCAU (Channel 10)'s newscasts, including the 4 pm, 6pm and 11 pm programs, with the 4 pm show being the first on at that time in the market.
 He also created and hosted the Sunday morning news talk program Live at Issue.
 During his time at WCAU the 11 pm newscast outrated market leader WPVI (Channel 6) for the first time since the 1970s.

 Anchoring at KYW

 Mendte joined KYW in 2003 after being wooed from WCAU.
 KYW launched a massive "Make the Switch" promotional campaign when Mendte arrived.
 The idea for the campaign was Mendte's.
 He also helped reformat the newscast and introduced the "walking anchor" to KYW that he was famous for at WCAU.
 KYW's ratings immediately jumped with Mendte in the main seat with Alycia Lane co-anchoring, and within a year the station would overtake WCAU at 11 pm and 6 pm for second place.
 Lane was later fired in December 2007 after being charged with a felony for assaulting a female police officer in New York.
 Mendte then anchored solo for a short time before being teamed with Susan Barnett, but Mendte was fired in June 2008 after an investigation revealed he accessed Lane's email accounts.

 While at KYW, Mendte also co-hosted the Eagles pre-game show from Lincoln Financial Field.
-Mendte wrote and directed several documentaries while at KYW, including "Stealing Lightning From The Sky," about the Ben Franklin kit experiment, "Alex Scott: A Stand for Hope," about the little girl who started Alex's Lemonade Stand, "The Children of 9/11," about the children who lost parents in the 9/11 attacks and "The Beanie Baby Soldier," about Corporal Stephen McGowan, a soldier who died in Iraq but left a legacy of caring for the Iraqi children.
+Mendte wrote and directed several documentaries while at KYW, including "Stealing Lightning From The Sky," about Ben Franklin's kite experiment, "Alex Scott: A Stand for Hope," about the little girl who started Alex's Lemonade Stand, "The Children of 9/11," about the children who lost parents in the 9/11 attacks and "The Beanie Baby Soldier," about Corporal Stephen McGowan, a soldier who died in Iraq but left a legacy of caring for the Iraqi children.

 For his work, Mendte won over 50 regional Emmys at KYW.